How to Hire a Driver

 In the summary section, write two to four sentences about the position, company, and any perks that are offered, like getting paid to zip around town in a luxury car or employee discounts.
 Use the rest of the job description to explain the day-to-day responsibilities and necessary skills, such as being responsible and driven.

 Include any base-level requirements, such as a Department of Transportation physical, commercial driver’s license, clean driving record, and passing a background check.
 Also, list anything else you think the candidate needs to know before applying, such as the time commitment, hourly rate, any equipment they’ll use, and if the driver will need to use their own vehicle.

 2. Choose Drivers to Interview

 Once you post the job description on a job board and your company site, the resumes could start rolling in at high speed.
 Don’t pump the breaks now!
-Increase your efficiency with the process by using an applicant tracking system (ATS) and resume screening technology to filter for the keywords from the job posting.
+Increase your efficiency with the process by using an applicant tracking system (ATS) and resume screening technology to filter for keywords from the job posting.

 When you’re selecting keywords and reviewing resumes, focus on the skills and responsibilities a candidate gained at each job rather than their title.
 Figuring out how to hire a driver comes down to having an open mind about who can hit the open road.

 A candidate could have some of the necessary transferrable skills from other driver roles or jobs such as a warehouse assistant, stocker, or customer service representative.

 The next step of the resume screening process is to conduct short phone interviews.
 The call should help you to assess the soft skills every driver should have, such as communication, listening, and professionalism.
 Also discuss relevant specifics like the time commitment, how far they’ll drive, and the hourly rate so the candidate can decide if they want to move forward.